 It is important to a child’s development that they are not only being cared for but that they are learning and developing along the way.
 To help ensure this for our Bright Futures children, we require all of our educarers to follow the Te Whaariki curriculum as set out by the Ministry of Education.
 We will provide you with everything you need to help you.

-You say there is equipment, playgroups and outings but I do not want to be asking parents for money or waiting for me to pay them back – Is this a problem?
+You say there is equipment, playgroups and outings but I do not want to be asking parents for money.

-Not at all.
-Bright Futures recognises that educarers do not want to be out of pocket for encouraging their children to make the most of all the fun things that we provide.
-For that reason Bright Futures provides all equipment via a Toy Library, playgroups and outings at no charge to the educarer – or the parents for that matter.
+Bright Futures recognises that Educarers do not want to be out of pocket for encouraging their care children to make the most of all the fun things that we provide.
+For that reason Bright Futures provides equipment like car seats, cots, high chairs etc free of charge.
+Playgroups and outings are at no charge to the Educarer either – or the parents for that matter.

 What happens if I am unwell?